ccavanaugh/jgnash/jgnash-manual/readme.md

 The jGnash Manual is written using Latex.

 ## Build Requirements
-* A LaTeX installation with the the necessary packages
+* A LaTeX installation with the necessary packages
     * A Tex Live installation works well.
 * pdfTex _(pdflatex)_